ToddC22/RegEx3/articles/test2.md

-# testing neww Event post
+# Testing New Event Post

-just  a simmpple test.
+Just a simple test.

 Hugo